-Cover the Play Space Prior to Messy Play
+Cover the Play Space Prior to Mess

 You can easily do this using a drop cloth, table cloth, or even a shower curtain liner purchased from The Dollar Tree.

 Take Messy Play Outside

 Then, once we are done, we either hose the play space off or sweep any mess up depending on what we played with that day!

-Use the Bath as a Vessel for Messy Play
+Use the Bathtub for Messy Play Ideas

 During the colder months we do almost all of our messy activities in the bath.
-Using the bath as a vessel is a great way to contain the mess and the surrounding surfaces easily wipe clean.
+Using the dry, empty bath as a play space is a great way to contain the mess and the surrounding surfaces easily wipe clean.

 Our Creative Art Bath Station is a perfect example.
 I set this up for my girls on a rainy day and it kept them busy for over an hour.